-- If your home has not been renovated or is in disrepair
+- If your home has not been renovated or is in disrepair.

-- If you have had high incidences at your residence of claims
+- If you have had many claims.

-What to Do If You Have Trouble Finding Home Insurance
+What To Do if You Have Trouble Finding Home Insurance

-If you are purchasing your first home or a new property and your initial inquiries do not result in finding an insurance company, try asking your realtor if they know of insurance companies or brokers in your area that will write policies in the area.
+If you are purchasing your first home or a new property and are having a hard time finding an insurance company to insure you, try asking your realtor whether they know of local insurance companies or brokers that will write policies in the area.
 Insurance brokers have access to many different insurance companies and will work to find you something.

+You can also contact your local state insurance commissioner's office, and they will point you in the right direction.
 You may still be able to find a policy with a private insurer that is comfortable and offers good coverage.
 The FAIR Plan should be used as a last resort.

-When to Look for FAIR Plan Insurance
+When To Look for FAIR Plan Insurance

-How to Get Insurance When You Live in a High Risk Area
+How To Get Insurance When You Live in a High-Risk Area

 FAIR Plan Administrator Phone Numbers by State

-District of Columbia 202-393-4640
+District of Columbia: 202-393-4640

-Florida JUA 850-513-3700
+Florida: JUA 850-513-3700

-Florida Windstorm Und.
-Assoc.
-904-296-6105
+Florida Windstorm Underwriters Association: 904-296-6105

-Louisiana FAIR Plan 504-831-6930
+Louisiana FAIR Plan: 504-831-6930

-New Jersey 973-622-3838
+New Jersey: 973-622-3838

-New Mexico 505-878-9563
+New Mexico: 505-878-9563

-New York 212-208-9700
+New York: 212-208-9700

-Rhode Island 617-723-3800
+Rhode Island: 617-723-3800

-South Carolina 803-737-6180
+South Carolina: 803-737-6180

-West Virginia 215-629-8800
+West Virginia: 215-629-8800